mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

-  As a user, you are able to configure :class:`~uds.segmentation.can_segmenter.CanSegmenter` parameters which determines the addressing (Addressing Format and Addressing Information of input and output CAN packets) and the content (e.g. Filler Byte value and whether to use CAN Frame Data Optimization) of CAN Packets.
+  As a user, you are able to configure :class:`~uds.segmentation.can_segmenter.CanSegmenter` parameters which determines the addressing (Addressing Format and Addressing Information of input and output CAN packets) and the content (e.g. Filler Byte value and whether to use CAN Frame Data Optimization) of CAN packets.

   **Example code:**